TAMU Law Answers

 - The current legal challenge in the U.S. Supreme Court that challenges a California regulation that permits farmworker advocate education at worksites.

-- Briana Beltran, Cornell University School of Law
+- Briana Beltran, Lecturer, Farmworker Legal Assistance Clinic, Cornell Law School

-- Moderator: José Padilla, California Rural Legal Assistance
+- José Padilla, Executive Director, California Rural Legal Assistance

 Texas A&M University School of Law and the Network for Justice host this webinar series, co-sponsored by the American Bar Association Commission on Hispanic Legal Rights and Responsibilities, to examine pressing issues in social justice & the law, particularly as they impact the Latinx community.